aidanbean/sc2-ai/guide_to_pysc2.md

-# A guide to component of pysc2
+# A guide to components of pysc2

 Official pysc2 documentation can be found [here](https://github.com/deepmind/pysc2/)

+## remark:
+If you would like to contribute to the document, try look at if there existing you can add to, if not create a section `## section`;
+to create a sub-section, `### subsection` under the section you would like to add.

 ## running a custom agent:
 `$ python -m pysc2.bin.agent --map CollectMineralShards --agent pysc2.agents.scripted_agent.CollectMineralShards`